 Walk-In-The-Water Wildlife Management Area

-Managed in cooperation with Florida Forest Service.
+Managed in cooperation with the Florida Forest Service.

-Walk-In-The-Water WMA consists of over 6,000 acres on CR 630, 2 miles east of Frostproof in Polk County.
-Part of the Lake Wales Ridge State Forest, the area was purchased under Florida's Conservation and Recreation Lands program to protect fast disappearing scrub and sandhill communities, which are home to many rare plants and animals.
-Pictured is the endangered scrub plum, one of the first scrub plants to bloom, flowering in January or February before its leaves open.
-The trail leading from the entrance at King Trail Gate is a good place to see Florida scrub-jays and some visitors may be fortunate enough to see short-tailed hawks.
+Walk-in-the-Water WMA consists of over 6,000 acres on CR 630, two miles east of Frostproof in Polk County.
+The WMA is part of the Lake Wales Ridge State Forest.
+Purchased under Florida's Conservation and Recreation Lands program, Walk-in-the-Water protects fast-disappearing scrub and sandhill communities, which are home to many rare plants and animals.
+Pictured is the endangered scrub plum, one of the first scrub plants to bloom in the year, flowering in January or February before its leaves open.
+The trail leading from the entrance at King Trail Gate is a good place to see Florida scrub-jays, and some visitors may be fortunate enough to see short-tailed hawks.
 The area is part of the Great Florida Birding and Wildlife Trail.

 Rules Regarding Dogs

 Dogs are allowed on Walk-in-the-Water WMA, with certain limitations.
 For rules regarding dogs, including hunting with dogs, see FWC’s regulations summary brochure.

 View FWC’s regulations summary brochure for Walk-in-the-Water WMA for an area map, hunting seasons, permits, fees and area regulations.